realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 ---

-## Collapse as Initiative
+## Resolution as Initiative

-When an agent collapses a probability distribution into action, it is doing something radical:
+When an agent resolves a probability distribution into action, it is doing something radical:

 It is behaving as though one future is real *before* reality enforces it.

 This is not denial.
 This is initiative.

-Collapse buys:
+Resolution buys:
 - lead time
 - coordination
 - intervention windows
 - survival advantage

-Without collapse, agents remain trapped in perpetual reaction.
+Without resolution, agents remain trapped in perpetual reaction.

 ---